ddddddO/gtree/README.md

    xtree output [options]

 OPTIONS:
-   --show-index, --index, -i  set this option when you want to display array element numbers (indices).
+   --omit-index, --omit, -o   set this option when you do not want to display array indices.
-   --allow-duplicate, -a      set this option when you want to allow duplicate node names at the same level --help, -h                 show help
+   --allow-duplicate, -a      set this option when you want to allow duplicate node names at the same level.
+   --help, -h                 show help
 ```